paaatcha/paaatcha.github.io/profile.md

 ___

-## Skills
-+ Python, PyTorch, Scit-Learn, Tensorflow, Java, SpringBoot, MATLAB, Angular, HTML, CSS and Latex
-+ Arduino and raspberry-pi
+## Programming Languages, Libraries, and Frameworks I’ve worked with
+- Python, PyTorch, TensorFlow, Scikit-learn, OpenCV, NumPy, Pandas, and Matplotlib
+- C, MATLAB, and Java
+- Jekyll, Spring Boot, Angular, React-native, SQL, HTML, and CSS
+- Git, Docker, and Latex

 You can check my [engeneering portfolio](assets/files/andre-pacheco-portfolio.pdf), in which I present some cool projects I developed throughout undergraduate.